Optimal Budget Aggregation with Star-Shaped Preference Domains: The Nash product rule for Leontief preferences

-Now, we will measure utilities and Nash welfare only with respect to the alternatives outside $Z$.
-Let $w^k$ be the total amount allocated to alternatives outside $Z$ in $\q^k$, so we know that $w^k$ converges to $1$ for $k \to \infty$.
-By definition of \nash on $P^k$, we have

-As in Case 1, we take the limit of both sides, the left-hand side equals $\nash[\q^*, P^*]$, and the right-hand side is at most $\nash[\q^L, P^*]$.
-Since in $P^*$ all agents assign zero to alternatives in $Z$, these two quantities remain the same even if we take the alternatives in $Z$ back into account for the Nash welfare.
-Hence, as in Case 1, we get $\nash[\q^*, P^*] \le \nash[\q^L, P^*]$.
-By definition and uniqueness of \nash on $P^*$, we conclude that $\q^L = \q^*$. \Halmos \endproof

-In addition, \nash satisfies efficiency and group-strategyproofness \citep{BGSS23b}.\footnote{Our notion of group-strategyproofness is slightly different as agents do not have variable contributions.
+In addition, \nash is efficient and group-strategyproof \citep{BGSS23a}.\footnote{Our notion of group-strategyproofness is slightly different as agents do not have variable contributions.
 Specifically, we only need to consider manipulations of the individual peaks.
-However, this is a subset of all manipulations considered by \citet{BGSS23b}, so \nash also satisfies our notion of group-strategyproofness.} We show next that \nash furthermore satisfies core fair share (and thus also proportionality).
+However, this is a subset of all manipulations considered by \citet{BGSS23a}, so \nash also satisfies our notion of group-strategyproofness.} Furthermore, \nash satisfies core fair share (and thus also proportionality), showing that the impossibilities for $\ell_1$ and $\ell_\infty$ preferences observed in \Cref{sec:imposs} do not apply for Leontief preferences.